nansencenter/django-geo-spaas-harvesting/README.md

 The currently available harvesters are:

-- PO.DAAC harvester: harvests VIIRS and MODIS data from NASA's PO.DAAC repository
+- PO.DAAC harvester: harvests VIIRS and MODIS data from NASA's PO.DAAC repository (maybe more, but these are the only one which are tested)
+- OSISAF harvester: harvests THREDDS repositories
+- FTP harvester: harvests FTP repositories
 - Copernicus Sentinel harvester: harvests Sentinel 1, 2 and 3 data from the Copernicus API Hub
+- Creodias harvester: harvests Sentinel-3 data from Creodias
+- Local harvester: harvests local files using Nansat

 #### The `harvest.py` script